JoshuaPJones/WebsiteJJ/README.md

 # WebsiteJJ
 This is a repository for my website to help with version control.
-This will be my first commit to WebsiteJJ repository 16:30 03/11/2024
+This is an attempt to verify connection from codespaces/turbo space to github repository WebsiteJJ Please add this to git hub git